Photography by Dan Wagener & Kielan Prince

 The aggressive stance of the car is definitely what gives it such character.
 I personally think that his has a bit of an OG Euro flair to it, like you would typically find on a German or Polish built BMW.
 You don’t usually see it pulled off just right like this here in the states.

-This was actually slated to be our very first feature to launch the site with.
-But as we were getting everything ready to put it together, we got word from Anthony that he was getting some new wheels.
+This was actually slated to be our very first feature to launch the site with, but as we were getting everything ready to put it together, we got word from Anthony that he was getting some new wheels.
 Wheels worth waiting for.

 A set of AC Schnitzer Rennsport Type Is in 17 x 9/10″.
 They’re dream wheels to many and a true work of art themselves.

-For a short while Anthony had a set of BBS RFs and RS Turbofans on the car, while they looked great, they just didn’t suit the car quite as well as the RS 212/197s.
+For a short while Anthony also had a set of BBS RFs and RS Turbofans on the car, while they looked great, they just didn’t suit the car quite as well as the RS 212/197s.
 At the time, I was skeptical that the car could get any better.
 Oh, how I was wrong.
 The ACS took his car to a whole new level.

 As we were driving around looking for a location to take photos I couldn’t help but notice how incredibly comfortable the ride was.
 That’s thanks to the Stanceworks Zero Clearance coilovers built by AST.
-I was literally shocked at how great the quality was, no rubbing, no harsh bumps, no bouncing… it was excellent.
+I was shocked (pun intended) at how great the quality was, no rubbing, no harsh bumps, no bouncing… it was excellent.